simonangel-fong/Note_Humber/3rd/Data_Warehouse_Fundamentals/storage/storage.md

 ## Tablespaces

 - Tablespaces can be

   - Bigfile / smallfile
   - **System managed** extents or **user managed** extents
   - Automatic segment space management

+- Note inclass:
+  - A oracle concept.
+Not in sql server
+  - A **logical container**
+  - A storage for **objects**.
+    - Table are stored in table space
+  - **Logical** structure
+  - The largest
+  - Each tablespace is mapped to a **data file**.
+  - A `tbspace` cannot exist without data file
+    - Must have at least one data file.

 ---